 The Fulbright Schuman Program is administered by the Fulbright Commission in Belgium and is jointly financed by the U.S. Department of State and the Directorate-General for Education and Culture of the European Commission.
 Grants can be awarded to candidates from any of the 27 EU member states for a period up to one academic year (9 months) and are open to all academic fields, however, the topic of research must have a strong EU component.

 Fulbright Schuman Program

 THE FULBRIGHT SCHUMAN PROGRAM AWARDS SCHOLARSHIPS TO EUROPEAN CITIZENS FOR RESEARCH IN THE UNITED STATES WITH A FOCUS ON EU AFFAIRS/POLICY, OR THE US-EU TRANSATLANTIC AGENDA.

-For complete information on each of the programs, please follow the corresponding link above.
+For complete information on each of the grants, please follow the corresponding links above.